 As specified in grant contracts, contractors must provide updated insurance certificates demonstrating coverage limits identified in the contract.
-An up-to-date insurance certificate must be submitted electronically to the Housing and Homelessness Division before the first reimbursement request of a contract will be processed.
+An up-to-date insurance certificate must be submitted electronically to the Housing and Homelessness Division prior to contracting.

 4.1.1 Financial Controls and Policy Requirements